‘Designated Survivor’ Schedule: When Does The ABC Show Return For Episode 11?

 — Los Angeles Times (@latimes) January 20, 2017

 The network plans to use the show’s remaining episodes to delve further into the personal relationships of the main characters.
 The success of those remaining episodes will largely determine the show’s future going forward.
-Netflix, who airs the series outside of the U.S. and Canada is yet to confirm how Designated Survivor has performed on their platform, which could also go some way in determining whether or not the show returns for a second season.
+Netflix, who airs the series outside of the U.S. and Canada, is yet to confirm how Designated Survivor has performed on their platform, which could also go some way in determining whether or not the show returns for a second season.

 Designated Survivor returns for Episode 11 on ABC on March 8.